Search

 Food handler training

-Food handler training Food service, caterer and related retail businesses in Australia need to meet new food handler training requirements from December 2023.
+Food handler training Food service, caterer and related retail businesses in Australia need to meet food handler training requirements that came in December 2023.
 What are the requirements?
 Standard 3.2.2A - 10 requires that each food handler who handles unpackaged, potentially hazardous food that is ready to eat, has, before engaging in that activity:

 - completed a food safety training course; or